-Pirated PC games, Microsoft Windows, MS-Office, Photoshop to any software you can name, it is available for few hundred bucks.
+Pirated PC games, Microsoft Windows, MS Office, Photoshop, and any software you can name are available for a few hundred bucks.

-There are distributors of Nvidia, AMD, Intel, Samsung, Asus, Asrock, Corsair, Cooler Master, etc. All hidden somewhere, in the inside lanes, in multi-storied buildings.
+There are distributors and stockists for Nvidia, AMD, Intel, Samsung, Asus, Asrock, Corsair, Cooler Master, etc. All hidden somewhere, in the inside lanes, in multi-storied buildings.

-There is usually a mad rush of shoppers especially in the evening who try one shop after the other, to get the best price for the part they are seeking.
+There is usually a mad rush of shoppers, especially in the evening, who try one shop after the other, to get the best price for the part they seek.

-Everything works with the landline phones, the shopkeeper makes a few calls to stockiest or distributor, and enquire the latest price and availability of the item.
+Everything works with the landline phones.
+The shopkeeper makes a few calls to the stockiest or distributor and enquires about the latest price and availability.

 He will then mark up the price and tell you the selling price.
 And ask you if he should send someone to get the item to the shop.

-And I saw lots of customers after hearing the price of products fidgeting with their smartphones to check the latest price on Flipkart, Amazon to bargain even more.
-Shopkeepers can match some prices, and others they will say are beyond their reach.
+And I saw many customers, after hearing the price of products fidgeting with their smartphones to check the latest price on Flipkart, Amazon bargains even more.
+Shopkeepers can match some costs, and others they will say are beyond their reach.

 Are PC Parts Cheaper at Lamington?

-In my last visit, I needed to buy a Mechanical keyboard and was looking for a Razer, Corsair or a Cooler Master product.
+On my last visit, I needed to buy a Mechanical keyboard and looked for a Razer, Corsair, or a Cooler Master product.
 The mechanical keyboards cost a fortune, and I wanted an excellent keyboard, close to Rs.
 8,000.

 As usual, I went to some of the known shops and enquired.
 I was able to get the price for a couple of models only from Cooler Master and Corsair distributors.
 Also, these were more expensive compared to the e-stores.